You ever wonder how often should 4C hair be washed?

 If you use the information I gave you above you’ll be able to find a balance between washing your type 4C hair too much and washing too little.
 You’ll have the information and tools to create and adjust a washing schedule that maintains ideal health for your hair.

-I’m often asked how often to co-wash 4C hair.
+Besides being asked how often should 4C hair be washed, I’m often asked how often to co-wash 4C hair.

 Here’s the deal: